LivinBreezy/TPG-J/README.md

 # Future Additions
    * Add another parameter so that the minimum root teams can be set in the parameters file.
-   * Complete TPGPlay and TPGLearn.saveBest() so the best teams can be stored and tested later with minimal overhead.

 # API Functions: